ssfsx17/ffpnp/README.md

 ## Differences to other Final Fantasy-inspired RPGs:

 This is not the first attempt to write a role-playing game based on the Final Fantasy franchise, nor will it be the last.
+In fact it is quite good for hobbyist scenes when more people get into them and make their own take, so that everyone in the scene can learn from each other and change their own ideas of perfection.

 The key points of difference are listed below:

 - Tries to emulate the number scale of the Final Fantasy video games, rather than the Seiken Densetsu or Chrono Trigger games.
 Why settle for 999 HP when you can have 9999 HP!
 This does, however, cause removal of dice rolling in other aspects of the game.
   - No dice are rolled for damage outputs, except for special cases.
   - No dice are rolled for HP or MP gain at levelup.
 - The Job system is taken primarily from the games that have changeable jobs.
   - Jobs don't have to have the same number of abilities, or even be remotely equal in power.
-Jobs are instead "balanced" by being more rear-loaded or requiring a lot of other Job levels.
+Jobs are instead "balanced" by being more rear-loaded or having more prerequisites.
 The video games were, after all, based heavily on letting you feel extremely overpowered if you did enough grinding.
 Can't beat a boss?
 Just grind some more.
   - No need for certain jobs to be different from each other just for the sake of it.
 It's okay for some jobs to just be other jobs stuck together, or to be other jobs with better bonuses.
   - Intentionally allowing overpowered combinations at high levels, especially through the Ultima Freelancer job.
 Figuring out the overpowered strategies is a key component of the Final Fantasy combat experience.
 - No skill system.
 Instead, relevant Job levels are added together for skill checks.